Tennessee Renaissance Festival Policies

 Food, Drink, Ride, and Games Concessionaires:

-No outside food, drink, coolers, glassware, camel packs, or bottles may be brought onto the Festival or castle grounds
+No outside food, drink, coolers, glassware, camel packs, or bottles may be brought onto the Festival or castle grounds.

-Food allergy alert: peanuts, pecans, and almonds are included in our variety of Festival foods
+Food allergy alert: peanuts, pecans, and almonds are included in our variety of Festival foods.

-Local and regional food concessionaires have prepared a variety of delicious foods and beverage for your enjoyment
+Local and regional food concessionaires have prepared a variety of delicious foods and beverage for your enjoyment.

-For your safety, please follow all guidelines given by ride and game attendants
+For your safety, please follow all guidelines given by ride and game attendants.

 Cameras, Video, Audio, and Digital Equipment Usage:

 - Small personal cameras are permitted, but are subject to inspection.
-Photos may be taken for your personal use only
+Photos may be taken for your personal use only.

 Note: All film, digital, and recording rights are reserved.
 Commercial film, digital, and sound recordings rights with respect to the Tennessee Renaissance Festival, Castle Gwynn, entertainment, and performers and staff are reserved.

 Commercial use of any photographs, digital images, audio, tape, or video recordings of Tennessee Renaissance Festival and Castle Gwynn, without the express written consent of Tennessee Renaissance Festival or Mike and Jackie Freeman is strictly prohibited.
-All materials contained on our website are protected by United States Copyright law and cannot be reproduced, sold, distributed, transmitted, manipulated, displayed, published, or broadcast without prior written permission
+All materials contained on our website are protected by United States Copyright law and cannot be reproduced, sold, distributed, transmitted, manipulated, displayed, published, or broadcast without prior written permission.

 Costumes and Clothing:

 - Blouses, tops, or shirts are required.
-Bare-chested or shirtless patrons are not permitted
+Bare-chested or shirtless patrons are not permitted.

 - Bare feet are not permitted; shoes are required.
-We recommend walking shoes over flip-flops or sandals to accommodate our gravel paths
+We recommend walking shoes over flip-flops or sandals to accommodate our gravel paths and Tennessee hills.

-- Swimsuits, thongs, loincloths, sheer or see through tops and or bottom garments, lingerie or sleep wear are unacceptable and not permitted
+- Swimsuits, thongs, loincloths, sheer or see-through tops and or bottom garments, lingerie or sleep wear are unacceptable and not permitted.

 We thank you for selecting costumes and clothing that are acceptable for a Family Venue Festival when you are considering your clothing and costume choices.
 Remember that we are in the rolling hills of Middle Tennessee and in an environment similar to a state park.
 Dress and prepare appropriately for outdoor conditions: drink plenty of water, wear sunscreen, use bug spray, stay on gravel paths and avoid poison ivy.
 Check the weather and plan accordingly.

-We do our best to continue with all shows rain or shine, but sometimes to maintain the safety of performers, animal shows, castle tours, and musical instruments we may need to shorten, delay, alter, or close a specific part of the Festival.
+We do our best to continue with all shows rain or shine, however sometimes to maintain the safety of patrons, performers, animal shows, castle tours, and musical instruments we may need to shorten, delay, alter, or close a specific part of the Festival.
 In very rare cases we may close early, open late, or not open at all due to extreme weather conditions.
-For your safety and the safety of our Festival participants we require that you follow the directions given by our staff, first aid staff, and special deputies if the need arises to close due to dangerous weather or other conditions.
+For your safety and the safety of our Festival participants we require that you follow the directions given by our staff, first aid staff, and special security if the need arises to close due to dangerous weather or other conditions.
 Thank you for your co-operation.

 We hope you enjoy your day and take away great memories of the Tennessee Renaissance Festival!